News: Closure of the eCRF platform:

 Enrollment and study periods: We have two data collection periods to choose from:

-The phase of centers enrolment will be conducted over a time window of 12 months starting from 1st January 2024.
+The phase of centers enrolment was conducted over a time window of 12 months starting from 1st January 2024.

 The phase of patients’ enrolment will be conducted over a two-weeks period (14 days), chosen within a time window of 6 months starting from 1st January 2025.

-The study period for data collection regarding the modality of fluid administration will consider the first 5 days from ICU admission (ICU days 1-5).
+The study period for data collection regarding the modality of fluid administration that was considered was the first 5 days from ICU admission (ICU days 1-5).

 Primary aim: The primary aim is to describe the modality of fluid administration during the first 5 days of ICU stay considering 1) the overall fluid balance; 2) the characteristics of the fluids given; 3) the modality of fluid administration.